 This assumption can cause significant organizational issues, as the speedy development of technology and its use in healthcare has far surpassed the remit of any general assessment.
 For this very reason, healthcare organizations should conduct an ongoing and thorough evaluation of their vulnerabilities.

 “Cybercriminals are adept at modifying their malware and methods to stay ahead of traditional protections that organizations deploy, as seen by the rise in infections and sophistication of attacks in 2017,” Rahul Kashyap, worldwide chief technology officer at Cylance, said in a press release.
-“It’s critical that companies are aware of the threats, keep up-to-date with patches, and use defenses that protect against constantly evolving malware.”
+“Companies must be aware of the threats, keep up-to-date with patches, and use defenses that protect against constantly evolving malware.”

 Prioritizing the risks within your audit is perhaps the single most crucial step in the entire procedure.